The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics: Dynamics Among Zero Determinant Strategies

 Case(-) If $Z_i < Z_j$, then, because $ \bar \a_i, \bar \a_j < 0$, Proposition \ref{prop3.1} implies that

 It again follows that $i^*$ dominates the sequence $\{ j_1,...,j_n \}$ and convergence to $v(i^*)$ again follows from Proposition \ref{prop3.1}.

-In both cases, it is clear that $i^*$ is an ESS. $\Box$ Thus, when only $\bar \a > 0$ ZDS strategies are competing with one another, the ones on the highest value line win.
-Among $\bar \a < 0$ ZDS strategies the ones on the lowest value line win.
+In both cases, it is clear that $i^*$ is an ESS. $\Box$ Thus, when only $\bar \a > 0$ ZDS plans are competing with one another, the ones on the highest value line win.
+Among $\bar \a < 0$ ZDS plans the ones on the lowest value line win.

 The local stability of an ESS good strategy will not be global when both signs occur.
 To illustrate this, consider the case of two strategies indexed by $\I = \{ 1,2 \}$.
 Letting $w = \pi_1$, it is an easy exercise to show that (\ref{33}) reduces to